xkapastel/eq/README.md

 that it knows about.
 If it cannot decrypt the message, it sends it to every other node that it knows about.

+A clock is a collection of computers that agree on a sequence of events.

 The content of messages are transactions against a clock.
 A simple majority of the compute devoted to the clock determines which transactions take place.
 Nodes accrue karma for their contributions to